tyliang/Tengyuan.Liang/content/home/awards.md

 To remove this section, either delete `content/home/teaching.md` or edit the frontmatter of the file to deactivate the widget by setting `active = false`. -->

 - NSF CAREER Award, 2021-2026

+- David G. Booth Faculty Fellow, William S. Fishman Faculty Scholar, 2021-2022

-- George C. Tiao Faculty Fellowship, 2017-now
+- George C. Tiao Faculty Fellowship, 2017-2021
     <sub>*for research in computational and data science*</sub>

 - J. Parker Memorial Bursk Award, 2016